zhang1980s/aurora-audit-log-backup-lab/LAMBDA-VERSIONING.md

 To update Lambda functions with new code:

 1. Make your code changes to the Lambda function(s)
-2. Build and push with a specific version:
+2. Use one of the following methods to build, push, and update configuration:

+#### Method 1: Specify a Version Manually

 ```bash
 make build-and-push-versioned VERSION=v1.0.1